How To Bet On The NFL In Pennsylvania – 2023 Guide

 Pittsburgh’s three biggest games will involve its division matchups against Baltimore, though contests with Cincinnati and Cleveland will be equally emotional slugfests.

-By finishing second in the AFC North in 2021, the Steelers will play their peers across the conference – the Las Vegas Raiders from the West, the Indianapolis Colts from the South, and their in-state counterpart, the Eagles.
-The AFC North faces the AFC East in intraconference play, and Pittsburgh will host New England and New York while traveling to Buffalo and Miami.
-The Steelers will face the NFC South in interconference play, hosting Tampa Bay and New Orleans and going on the road to face the Carolina Panthers and Atlanta Falcons.
+By finishing third in the AFC North in 2022, the Steelers will play their peers across the conference – the Las Vegas Raiders from the West, and the New England Patriots from the East.
+The AFC North faces the AFC South in intraconference play, and Pittsburgh will host Jacksonville and Tennessee while traveling to Houston and Indianapolis.
+The Steelers will face the brutal NFC West, hosting San Francisco 49ers in their opener as well as the Cardinals, while going on the road to play the LA Rams and Seattle Seahawks.

 Betting on NFL weather